alipeu/SPOJ/README.md

 # SPOJ
-My submissions on SPOJ.com, mostly tutorial and basic problems.
+My submissions on SPOJ.com, mostly for tutorial and basic problems.